 Should You Acquire a Second-Hand Video Card?

-The various other alternative for players on a budget plan is purchasing a top-end card built from a previous GPU or a current generation one.
+The other alternative for players on a budget is purchasing a top-end card built from a previous GPU or a current-generation one.
 Within a couple of years, this will certainly be a method to get features like real-time ray mapping or the super-powerful 12GB GPUs (as well as rumored 16GB GPUs) for a reasonable price.

 Picking up a second-hand GPU feels like an excellent concept.
 Nevertheless, there are some things to think about before making your acquisition.
 For example, can the seller verify the GPU works, or how they used the GPU?